hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ```

 ```
-91x3 SimResults with status :Success.
+91x3 SimResult with status :Success.
     Use `DataFrame(res)` to convert results to DataFrame.
     Use `plot(res)` to plot results.
 ```